ttytm/wthrr-the-weathercrab/README.md

 The [issues](https://github.com/tobealive/wthrr-the-weathercrab/issues) section lists some of the features that are being worked on.

 Contributions like 🐛bug reports, ⭐️stars and 💡suggestions are welcome alike!

+## Disclaimer

+Until a stable version 1.0 is available, new features will be introduced, existing ones may change, or breaking changes may occur in minor(`0.<minor>.*`) versions.

 ## Credits